xE1H/libmodal/DEVELOPING.md

 ## How to publish

+Update `CHANGELOG.md`.
 Make sure that you're on a clean commit, then:

 ```bash
 npm version patch  # will build, bump the version, commit, tag, push, and npm publish